BraulioVM/blog/_posts/2021-03-29-self-discovered-cpp-test-mechanism.markdown

 Note, once again, the explicit registration of the test case using the `TEST` macro provided by gtest.
 Why is that registration needed?
-The simplest answer is that, unlike python, C++ does not allow one to reflect on the context of a _unit_ (translation unit? namespace? there isn't really a perfect analogy to a python package here).
+The simplest answer is that, unlike python, C++ does not allow one to reflect on the context of a _unit_ (translation unit? namespace? there isn't really a perfect analogy to a python module here).
 This may change in the future, once reflection makes its way into C++ (C++26 maybe).
 It will be very interesting how testing frameworks adapt to the future versions of the standard, but there's not much that we can do until then.
 Or __is there?????????__

 It's true that the language doesn't allow us to reflect on the functions defined in a _unit_, but we do not have to restrict our testing framework to